 A grassroots NHS campaign.
 Not affiliated to any of the political parties.

-PATCHWORK is for local groups to create their own quilts - telling their local stories of lockdown and Covid19.
+PATCHWORK is for groups of people to create their own quilts - telling their local stories of lockdown and thir perspective on events during this era of Covid19.

 Chat with friends or a group you belong to and discuss the possibility of creating a unique piece of social history together.
 The tragic events of Covid19 have opened our eyes and hearts to many things - especially the need for our NHS.